-The Governors meet as a full Governing Body five times a year with various committee meetings of the five sub committees namely:
+The Governors meet as a full Governing Body six times a year with various committee meetings of the three sub committees namely:

 - Resources

-- Teaching and Learning
+- Quality of Education

 - Pupils and Parents

-- Governance

-- Staffing

 The senior member of staff to whom day-to-day management of the charity is delegated is Dr Andrew Morrison the Headteacher.
 The organisational structure consists of three levels, the Governors, the Senior Leadership Team and the Middle Leadership Team.
 The aim of the management structure is to devolve responsibility and encourage decision making at all levels.
 The Governors are responsible for setting general policies, adopting an annual plan and budget, and monitoring the Academy's capital expenditure.